Booth Island: Wandel Peak

 A peak, 980 m high, standing 0.5 nmi south of Gourdon Peak and marking the highest point on Booth Island.

 In 1898, the BelgAE under Gerlache charted this area and applied the name "Ile Wandel" to this island which Dallmann had named Booth in 1873-74.

 Although Booth later became established as the name of the island, Gerlache's naming has been preserved in the name for its highest peak.

 Carl F. Wandel (1843-1930) was a Danish hydrographer who assisted in preparations for the Belgian expedition.

 In 2003, Australian mountaineer Damien Gildea called it "one of the most challenging unclimbed objectives on the Antarctic Peninsula".

 On 15 February 2006 the peak was reached by a group of Spanish alpinists, who still avoided the last 10–15 m of the mushroomlike top.

+In 2010, the Wandel peak was climbed for the first time to its summit (980 meters) by the French mountaineers Mathieu Cortial, Lionel Daudet and Patrick Wagnon there at the end of February 2010.
+Their route of ascent, called "Mystique des corniches...ons" (cornichons), this success was part of a series of ascents within the framework of the No Man's Land Expedition led by the navigator Isabelle Autissier.